Christmas Loans for People with Poor Credit

 Need Money for Christmas?

-If you’ve found yourself making a Christmas list, checking it twice, and being completely shocked by the price, then you are not alone.
+If you’ve found yourself making a Christmas list in 2014, checking it twice, and being completely shocked by the price, then you are not alone.
 Christmas can be costly, with one recent report noting that the average American family plans to spend around $700 on gifts this year.

 And in a tough economy, giving generously (or even at all) at Christmas has become harder than ever before.
 You might want to make sure that your kids, spouses, family and friends are happy with their presents, but if you find yourself asking how to raise enough money for Christmas presents, then here are just a few potential solutions: